37° 48' 15.7068'' N, 122° 16' 15.9996'' W

 Choosing the right GIS for your workflow

-• Your team’s level of expertise and capacity: both QGIS and ArcGIS require a deep understanding of spatial data and users without accredited expertise report a steep learning curve.
+• Your team’s level of expertise and capacity: both QGIS and ArcGIS require a deep understanding of spatial data, and users without accredited expertise report a steep learning curve.
+Desktop GIS software is typically best suited for trained analysts performing detailed spatial analysis, while Felt extends that work to broader teams who need a powerful, enterprise-ready environment to interact with and share spatial outputs.

-• Teams that prefer open-source flexibility and customization control: QGIS offers full control over scripting, customization, and ultimately, cost.
-It’s a strong fit for users who need adaptable tools for data analysis and geoprocessing.
-This tool is also best if teams have the skills to adapt Python and plugins to their needs.
+• Teams that prefer open source flexibility and customization control: QGIS offers full control over scripting, customization, and ultimately, cost.
+It’s a strong fit for users who need adaptable tools for data analysis and geoprocessing, especially if they have the skills to adapt Python and plugins to their needs.
+Felt’s QGIS plugin complements this workflow by allowing analysts to push layers directly from QGIS into a live, browser-based workspace, making it easy to move from analysis to organization-wide collaboration without rebuilding maps from scratch.

-• Organizations that need structured, enterprise-ready systems: ArcGIS and ArcGIS Pro have integrations that are dependable and predictable, which is ideal for teams without extensive GIS experience.
+• Organizations that prefer structured GIS workflows: ArcGIS and ArcGIS Pro have integrations that are dependable and predictable, which is ideal for teams without extensive GIS experience.
 Large teams and long-running projects tend to benefit from the stability and support that Esri provides.
 This does come with a steep price tag, which could be a dealbreaker depending on your budget.

 Make better GIS decisions with Felt